csc-training/geocomputing/pdal/README.md

 ## Exercise 2.
 Direct PDAL usage - Ground identification using SMRF
-In this exercise we'll detect ground returns using simple morphological filter (SMRF), filter outliers and construct a DEM.
-In the first exercise we will use PDAL directly from taito-shell using JSON pipelines.
+In this exercise we'll detect ground returns using simple morphological filter (SMRF) and construct a DEM from the ground points.
+We'll use PDAL directly from taito-shell using JSON pipelines.
 Below you will find a ready made json pipeline.
 The same pipeline can be found in the exercise zip as _pipeline.json_ The aim of the first thing to do is simply get it running using PDAL from command line.

  1. Run the pipeline with pdal.
 Syntax: ```pdal pipeline pipeline.json```
  2. Check resulting dem with qgis
  3. Run the same pipeline for different input and output files (more files in data folder).
-To do this it is possible to override input and outputfiles in the pipeline using --readers.las.filename --writers.gdal.filename switches with pdal pipeline command.
-For example `pdal pipeline --readers.las.filename=data/part_01.laz --writers.gdal.filename=outputs/part_01.tif pipeline.json`.
+To do this it is possible to override input and outputfiles in the pipeline using `--readers.las.filename` and `--writers.gdal.filename` switches with pdal pipeline command.
+For example `pdal pipeline --readers.las.filename=new_input_file --writers.gdal.filename=new_output_file pipeline.json`.
 Ability to override input and outptufiles will come handy also in the next exercise when we start processing multiple files with array jobs.

 _pipeline.json_
 ``` json